 Women Barristers Association

-- Identify, highlight and eradicate discrimination against women in law and in the legal system
+- Identify, highlight and eradicate discrimination against women in law and in the legal system; and

-Women at the Bar - then and now sets out highlights of the experiences and achievements of some of Victoria's most prominent women barristers.
+Women Barristers in Victoria - Then and Now records the highlights of the experiences and achievements of some of Victoria's most prominent women barristers.

 'Raising the Bar' is a documentary covering the history of Victorian women barristers.
 This documentary and a slideshow of the first 25 Victorian women barristers are available on the page for Our History.